-INTRODUCTION
+1. INTRODUCTION

 This beach management plan (BMP or Plan) is, first and foremost, one that addresses natural resource functions and values.
-Its purpose is to define how the Town of Hull will manage North Nantasket Beach in accordance with the Massachusetts Wetlands Protection Act so that it may protect and maximize its wetland values while providing access and preserving its recreational value.
+Its purpose is to define how the Town of Hull will manage North Nantasket Beach in accordance with the Massachusetts Wetlands Protection and Endangered Species Acts so that it may protect and maximize its wetland values while providing access and preserving its natural and recreational value.

 Several Town Departments share management responsibilities: The Hull Conservation Commission is charged with protecting and preserving the wetland resources of North Nantasket Beach through enforcement of the Massachusetts Wetlands Protection Act.
 Some activities described in this beach management plan will require, or have already required, a permit from the Conservation Commission.
 It is also anticipated that there will be additional filings under the Wetlands Protection Act when there are new projects or activities.
-A Request for the Determination of Applicability (RDA) may be filed for simple projects and a Notice of Intent (NOI) would be filed for more involved projects.
-Public meetings or hearings will occur and the Commission will vote on whether to issue a wetlands permit.
-An Order of Conditions (OOC) is the permit that is issued.
+A Request for the Determination of Applicability (RDA) may be filed for simple projects and a Notice of Intent (NOI) is filed for more involved projects.
+Public meetings or hearings will occur and the Commission will vote on whether to issue a wetlands permit based on the project's impact on the resource areas outlined in the Wetlands Protection Act (WPA).
+An Order of Conditions (OoC) or a Determination of Applicability (DoA) is the permit that is issued by the Commission.